TI-capacitor/T1GR3/template_ws/README.md

 # T1GR3
+# old flow.
+New flow near end of document
 to launch this you need 2 terminals open
 One should be in your PX4-Autopilot folder, and anotheer one inside your template_ws folder in PX4-Autopilot